achimgaedke/py-aws-vault-auth/README.md

 c.list_objects_v2(Bucket="your-bucket")
 ```

-Looks in a Jupyterlab notebook like this
+This looks in a Jupyterlab notebook like this

 ![py_aws_vault_auth dialogue in Jupyterlab notebook](doc/MFA_JupyterLabNotebook.png)